 Transparent Information for Shareholders and the Public

-WACKER’s aim is to inform all of the company’s target groups – whether shareholders, shareholder representatives, analysts, media, or the interested general public – promptly and without preference.
+WACKER’s aim is to inform all of the company’s target groups – shareholders, shareholder representatives, analysts and the media – as well as the interested general public promptly and without preference.
 We regularly publicize important company dates in a financial calendar published in our Annual Report, in the interim reports and on our website.
 Capital market participants are in close contact with our Investor Relations team.
 We inform investors and analysts about the current and future development of business in telephone conferences held whenever a quarterly report is published.
 We regularly attend roadshows and investors’ conferences.
-Once a year, we hold an event for analysts.
+Once a year, we organize an event for analysts.
 Important presentations are available on the internet, as well as all press releases and ad-hoc disclosures in both German and English, the online version of the Annual Report, all interim reports and the Sustainability Report.
 Further information is provided by our online customer magazine, media library and Podcast Center. www.wacker.com

 Annual Shareholders’ Meeting